Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Open WebUI if you need teams wanting a private, self-hosted ai chat interface.
-Choose Scribe if you prioritize operations teams, trainers, anyone creating process documentation.
+Choose Open WebUI if your daily work is mostly self-hosted browser UI for chatting with local and remote LLMs.
+Choose Scribe if your daily work is mostly Operations teams, trainers, anyone creating process documentation.
 Both are equally rated by users.
 Both offer free tiers — try each before committing.

 Open WebUI